Computing committors in collective variables via Mahalanobis diffusion maps: Background

 Equation~\eqref{eqn:generator} describes a broader class of generators than \eqref{eqn:mgen}, which is advantageous.
-On the downside, the local kernel diffusion map algorithm of~\cite{banisch2020} requires drift estimates at all data points, as well as a second kernel $k_{\tilde{\epsilon}}(x,y)$ with additional scaling parameter $\tilde{\epsilon}$ in order to normalize the density of the data set.
+On the downside, the local kernel diffusion map algorithm of~\cite{banisch2020} requires drift estimates at all data points, as well as a second kernel $k_{\tilde{\epsilon}}(x,y)$ with additional scaling parameter $\tilde{\epsilon}$ in order to normalize the density of the dataset.
 As a result, implementation of the local kernel approach requires adjustment of two scaling parameters $\epsilon$ and $\tilde{\epsilon}$, which can be challenging.

 We are primarily interested in the reversible dynamics in collective variables coming from MD simulations.
 On the other hand, the density of the data is far from being uniform, and may change by orders of magnitude thereby complicating the tuning of scaling parameters.
 Therefore, we choose to use {\tt mmap} rather than the local kernel approach.
-In the next section, we will provide a theoretical justification for this choice.